GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: [OIII]5007 non-parametric kinematic analysis

 \section{[OIII]5007 non-parametric kinematic analysis}

-Throughout this work, we have modelled each line in the R2700 spectra using two Gaussians (i.e., narrow and broad).
+Throughout this work, we have modeled each line in the R2700 spectra using two Gaussians (i.e., narrow and broad).
 However, this simple model may underestimate the complexity of the system.
 To examine this, we produce non-parametric morpho-kinematic maps for the strong, spectrally distinct line \oiiib and compare them to maps produced using our two-Gaussian model.

-First, we isolate all data within $\pm1500$\,km\,s$^{-1}$ of the systemic redshift (here assumed to be $z=5.6527$) and extract spectra for each spaxel.
-The continuum level for each spectrum is assumed to constant, and is derived by creating a cumulative distribution function (CDF) of the line-free data (here assumed to be all data in [-1500,-750]$_{\cup}$[750,1500]\,km\,s$^{-1}$) and fitting this with a first-order polynomial (scipy curve\_fit).
+First, we isolate all data within $\pm1500$\,km\,s$^{-1}$ of the systemic redshift (here assumed to be equal to $z_{\rm [CII]}=5.6543$; \citealt{pave16}) and extract spectra for each spaxel.
+The continuum level for each spectrum is assumed to be constant, and is derived by creating a cumulative distribution function (CDF) of the line-free data (here assumed to be all data in [-1500,-750]$_{\cup}$[750,1500]\,km\,s$^{-1}$) and fitting this with a first-order polynomial (scipy curve\_fit).
 If the resulting fit features a positive, well-determined slope, it is used as the continuum flux for the spaxel, which is then subtracted from the spectrum.

 The resulting line-only spectra for each spaxel are then used to derive spectral CDFs, which are normalised such that their highest and lowest values are set to unity and zero, respectively.
-Using \textlcsc{pygam}, we fit each normalised CDF with a monotonically increasing spline.
-If the best fit to the continuum CDF has a minimum value less than 0.1, a maximum value greater than 0.9, and a pseudo-r$^2$ value greater than 0.9, we state that it is a good fit.
+Using \textlcsc{pygam}\footnote{A python package to fit generalized additive models (\url{https://pygam.readthedocs.io/en/latest/}.)} \citep{serv18}, we fit each normalised CDF with a monotonically increasing spline function.
+If the best fit spans the central $80\%$ of the continuum CDF (i.e., a minimum value less than 0.1 and a maximum value greater than 0.9) and \textlcsc{pygam} reports a good fit (i.e., pseudo-R-squared value greater than 0.9), we record the best-fit model.

 The fits are used to extract the integrated line flux ($F_L$), continuum flux ($S_C$), the rest-frame equivalent width, and relevant kinematic measures: $v_{50}$, $w_{80}$, and asymmetry$=|v_{50}-v_{90}|-|v_{50}-v_{10}|$ (e.g., \citealt{herv23}).
 We exclude spaxels with unrealistic kinematic measures caused by low signal (i.e., $|v_{50}|>700$\,km\,s$^{-1}$).
 The line and continuum fluxes are used to derive a rest-frame equivalent width.
 All acceptable fits are then used to create the morpho-kinematic maps shown in Figure \ref{morphomaps}.